-Canal boats are designed with storage to fit everything you and your family will need for your boating holiday.
-Find out below what you probably will, and won't, need – and then you can concentrate on what's really important – having fun!
+Canal boats are designed with storage spaces to fit everything you and your family will need for your boating holiday.
+Find out below what you probably will, and won't, need.
+Then you can concentrate on what's really important, having fun!

-Your holiday operator can tell you where the nearest shop is.
-Many operators offer a grocery service to provide a starter pack or grocery list and some customers even use a delivery service from major supermarkets.
+Your hire boat company can tell you where the nearest shop is.
+Many boat companies offer a grocery service providing a starter pack when you arrive, and some customers even use a delivery service from major supermarkets.

 When you're packing, soft suitcases are a good idea as hard suitcases can be harder to store.

 Modern canal boats are usually fitted with standard 240v plug sockets, but some may have a limited electrical output.
 It’s best not to bring appliances that use a lot of energy, such as blenders, toasters, heaters, electric kettles (your boat will probably have a stovetop kettle instead) and hairdryers (a travel or low-power hairdryer should be ok).

 Some boats have USP sockets for charging mobile phones and tables, as well as normal plug sockets.
 It’s best to charge your devices when the engine is running, otherwise they will drain the battery.